top of page

 • risk-based business licensing.

 The basic requirements for business licensing include suitability for space use activities, environmental approval, PBG, and SLF.
-Therefore, PBG and SLF are required to issue business licensing.
+Therefore, a PBG and a SLF are required for the issuance of a business license.

 Pre-requisite for Obtaining Business Licensing